kevinyamada/kevinyamada/README.md

 # Kevin Yamada

 🎓 University of Toronto — BSc in Statistics & Mathematics (Minor: History & Philosophy of Science)
-📍 Toronto, ON | 💼 Seeking **Summer 2026 Data / Analytics Internship**
+📍 Toronto, ON

-I work on practical data projects focused on analysis, modeling, and accessibility including regression analysis, dashboards, and API-backed tools.
+I work on practical data projects focused on analysis, modeling, and accessibility including regression analysis, dashboards, and API backed tools.

 ---